jbussemaker/SBArchOpt/docs/test_problems.md

 - fail_rate: fraction of randomly-sampled points that fail to evaluate
 - t_eval: rough estimate of the time it takes to evaluate one design point (practically instantaneous if left empty)
 - dist_corr: distance correlation between design vectors and assignment patterns (higher is better)

-## Tunable Hierarchical Meta Problem

-Some of the hierarchical test problems are created using the `TunableHierarchicalMetaProblem`.
-This meta problem can be used to turn any non-hierarchical problem into a hierarchical problem with specific characteristics, so it is useful to drive further research into hierarchical optimization.

-Assuming a non-hierarchical underlying test problem, the following behavioral parameters can be selected:

-- *Discrete imputation ratio*: the ratio between number of declared and valid design vectors; a value of 1 indicates no hierarchy, higher values indicate more difficult hierarchical problems
-- *Max rate diversity*: difference between least and most occurring design variable value; higher values indicate more diverse hierarchical problems
-- *Number of sub-problems*
-- *Number of options* per selection variable
-- *Underlying problem dimension*

-For more details and usage, see [the tutorial](tutorial_tunable_meta_problem.ipynb).